-Computed Tomography is an imaging modality that combines the use of x-rays and computer technology.
-Cross-sectional images of the body are produced by an x-ray beam and an array of detectors that encircle the patient.
-These images can be reconstructed in multiple planes to display anatomical structures not otherwise visible on conventional radiographs.
-This one-semester program prepares radiographers to perform CT procedures in hospitals and imaging centers.
-This curriculum covers all subjects identified in the American Registry of Radiologic Technologists' content specifications for examination in Computed Tomography (CT).
+CT is an imaging modality that combines the use of x-rays and computer technology.
+Cross-sectional images of the body are produced by an x-ray beam and array of detectors that encircle the patient.
+These images can be reconstructed in multiple planes to display anatomical structures not otherwise visible on conventional radio-graphs.
+The curriculum covers all subjects identified in the American Registry of Radiologic Technologists (ARRT) content specifications for examination in Computed Tomography (CT).